Tom Shippey: Tolkien scholarship

-Shippey and Tolkien met in 1972 when Shippey was invited for dinner by Norman Davis, who had succeeded Tolkien as the Merton Professor of English Language.
+Shippey and Tolkien met later in 1972 when Shippey was invited for dinner by Norman Davis, who had succeeded Tolkien as the Merton Professor of English Language.
 When he became a Fellow of St. John's College that same year, Shippey taught Old and Middle English using Tolkien's syllabus.

-Shippey's first printed essay, "Creation from Philology in The Lord of the Rings", expanded on his 1970 lecture.
+Shippey's first printed essay on Tolkien, "Creation from Philology in The Lord of the Rings", expanded on his 1970 lecture.
 In 1979, he was elected into a former position of Tolkien's, the Chair of English Language and Medieval English Literature at Leeds University.
 He noted that his office at Leeds, like Tolkien's, was just off Woodhouse Lane, a name that in his view Tolkien would certainly have interpreted as a trace of the woodwoses, the wild men of the woods "lurking in the hills above the Aire".